-  An intensive intercropping in 3 to 5 foot wide raised beds will provide the most efficient use of soil area.
+An intensive inter-cropping in 3 to 5 foot wide raised beds will provide the most efficient use of soil area.
 Framing the edges with soil, brick, stone, or wood will provide an area of containment for the soil, organic nutrients, water, and mulch.
-Plant foilage can be used to provide an area of "living shade", promoting water, nutrient, and soil, conservation.
+Plant foliage can be used to provide an area of “living shade”, promoting water, nutrient, and soil, conservation.

 Since wide raised beds are never stepped on, or walked in, they are not trampled or compacted, allowing each plant to easily spread it’s roots and grow to it’s maximum potential, live and grow in a miminum of stress, and provide the healthiest crop.
 Unstressed plants are more able to resist an insect attack.

 The amount of time it takes to mature a plant from seed or transplanting, its leaf and rooting patterns, light, and nutrient requirements are major factors when planning an intensive garden.
 Timing your crops to provide a constant harvest is another important aspect.
 Successive planting means that you do not plant all your seeds at the same time in one big crop.
 By planting successively, two or more crops may be harvested assuring a continuous supply throughout the entire growing season.
 For example, by planting lettuce or spinach every two weeks, you can harvest it all season with no gaps in production.